richafnu/Viva/Viva/glint/setup/questions-setup.md

 1. Select the **+** symbol that appears above the Thank you message after the last survey question, or
 2. Select the **+** symbol next to the Thank you message and select the **Browse Questions** menu option.
-   1. To pre-filter questions based on type, choose Add Rating Question, Add Multiple Choice Question, or Add Open-Ended Question from the menu.
+   1. To prefilter questions based on type, choose Add Rating Question, Add Multiple Choice Question, or Add Open-Ended Question from the menu.
 3. Use the **Search for a question** field to enter keywords to search for an item in the Question library edit pane.
 4. Use the Sources, Type, Benchmark, and the More Filters options to filter to items based on your survey needs.
 5. To add an item to the survey, hover over it and select the **+** symbol.

 > [!TIP]
 > For open-ended questions, consider whether [**Auto-expand comments input**](/../../viva/glint/setup/program-summary-overview) is enabled in **Program Setup**.